IT-trials/IT-trials.github.io/_posts/2017-03-11-wake-on-lan-with-dhcp-utility.markdown

 Wake on LAN for client machines on a domain with c.400 computers using a database of MAC addresses.

 ## Solution:
-This post has been almost entirely superseded by a newer (post)[https://it-trials.github.io/scripting/wake-on-lan-with-pdq-query.html].
+This post has been almost entirely superseded by a newer [post](https://it-trials.github.io/scripting/wake-on-lan-with-pdq-query.html).
+This post may morph into a tutorial on refactoring or I may just redirect to the newer post.

 Wake On LAN or WOL, [Using Magic Packets](https://en.wikipedia.org/wiki/Wake-on-LAN#Magic_packet), requires, at the least, knowledge of the target computers Mac Address.